permutamario/math-visualizer/Documentation/PluginCreationGuide.md

       this.sphere.geometry.computeVertexNormals();
     }

-    // No need to call requestRenderRefresh() for 3D environments
+    // No need to call refresh() for 3D environments
     // as they typically render continuously

     return true; // Continue animation